Something in the Water's economic impact on Virginia, weather forecast and Richmond performers

 Weather forecast

-“Friday evening is going to be wet in Virginia Beach, but the rest of the weekend looks okay,” RTD meteorologist Sean Sublette said.
+“Friday evening is going to be wet in Virginia Beach, but the rest of the weekend looks okay,” said Richmond Times-Dispatch chief meteorologist Sean Sublette.

 People are also reading…